YordanPashev/YordanPashev/README.md

 # Hello!
 My name is Yordan Pashev!

-I live in Sofia, Bulgaria and I am Report Developer with C# at FactSet.
+Based in Sofia, Bulgaria and I am Report Developer with C# at FactSet.

 # :bookmark_tabs: SoftUni Certificates